funcool/promesa/doc/promises.md

 ### `handle`

-If you want to handle rejected and resolved callbacks in one unique callback, then you can use the `handle` chain function:
+If you want to handle rejected and resolved callbacks in one unique callback, you can use the `handle` chain function:

 ```clojure